wavemaker/docs/README.md

     ```
     npm start
     ```
-    The **step-c** launches the website on the local machine automatically with the following url:
+    The **step-c** launches the website on the local machine automatically with the following URL:

     `http://localhost:3000/learn`